PersiaML/tutorials/src/benchmark/index.md

 We perform a series of large-scale training experiments to demonstrate the scalability and speed of PERSIA on open-source benchmarks as well as production recommendation workflows.
-Comparing to SOTA recommender systems, Persia provides significant boost to end-to-end training time, provide high training throughput and scale out well up to trillion-parameter scale models.
+Comparing to SOTA recommender systems, PERSIA provides significant boost to end-to-end training time, provide high training throughput and scale out well up to trillion-parameter scale models.

 ## Setup